256dpi/fire/README.md

 	// ...
 }
 ```

+_Note: Ember Data requires you to use dashed names for multi-word relationship names like `authored-posts`._

 Note: These fields should have the `json:"-" valid:"-" bson"-"` tag set, as they are only syntactic sugar and hold no other information.